Improve Your Confidence with these 7 Personal Development Tips

 Finish the following statement “I lack confidence because……….”

 Now finish the following sentences to give yourself some ‘reasons’ to change.

 “I believe I can change because……..”
 (Maybe you can remember making other changes in your past.)

 “I believe I can start to embrace confidence because……”

 By planting new seeds in your belief system, you can change how you feel and therefore how you behave.

-4. Use the power of your memories
+4. Use the power of your memories for confidence

 You may not feel confident now, but if you look for it, there will be times in your memories where you did feel confident about something.